-The Rochester College-School of Nursing (RC-SON) is pleased to offer freshman acceptance to qualified high school seniors.
+The Rochester University-School of Nursing (RC-SON) is pleased to offer freshman acceptance to qualified high school seniors.
 Freshman acceptance assures admission to the nursing program upon completion of prerequisite courses for the nursing major.
-Prerequisite courses must be completed within two years of initial enrollment to Rochester College.
+Prerequisite courses must be completed within two years of initial enrollment to Rochester University.
 The criteria for freshman admission to the RC-SON are as follows:

 - Minimum cumulative high school GPA of 3.4 on 4.0 scale.